-Recall that particles deposit energy in the LAr by ionizing or exciting $^{40}$Ar atoms.
-The fraction of ionization electrons is given by a constant $\beta=0.83$ for LAr, with the rest being scintillation photons.
-The recombination of ionization electrons and argon ions results in ionization electrons essentially being exchanged for scintillation photons.
-As such, the actual fraction of quanta which end up as ionization electrons is $\beta R_c$, where $R_c$ is the charge recombination factor, and depends on the applied LArTPC electric field, $dE/dx$ of the specific particle. $R_c$ is calculated in the simulation using the Birks' Model as implemented in Ref.~\cite{Selfcompensatinglight4GeV}.
+Particles deposit energy in the LAr by ionizing or exciting $^{40}$Ar atoms.
+In this simplified model, a constant fraction $\beta=0.83$ of the deposited energy is assumed to produce ionization electrons, while the remaining fraction is converted into scintillation photons.
+The recombination of ionization electrons and argon ions results in some electrons essentially being exchanged for scintillation photons.
+As such, the actual fraction of quanta that end up as ionization electrons is $\beta R_c$, where $R_c$ is the charge recombination factor and depends on the electric field of the LArTPC and the $dE/dx$ of the specific particle. $R_c$ is calculated in the simulation using the Birks' Model as implemented in Ref.~\cite{Selfcompensatinglight4GeV}.
 Taking this into account, one can break up the total deposited energy $E_\text{dep}$ as a sum of two components: the energy in ionization electrons, i.e., charge,

 and the energy in scintillation photons, i.e., light,